akram0zaki/flatforge/docs/architecture/README.md

 ## Workflow

-The typical workflow for using FlatMagic is as follows:
+The typical workflow for using FlatForge is as follows:

 1. Parse the configuration file to create a `FileFormat` object
 2. Create a processor for the file format